 Grills- grills are allowed for outside use on some NWGHA properties.
 Grills must be used in a safe manner and not used in any manner that would create a fire hazard.
 Grills must be in good condition, not rusted out, or a potential fire hazard.
 For safety and appearance reasons, grills must stay in the back yard or on the side of the building.
 They are not permitted to be stored in the front yard.
 Grills are not permitted at Willingham at Division, Pennington Place, Hight Homes at Avenue B, Village Green, and Jackson Square.

-Swimming Pools & Gym/Swing Sets- No swimming pools or swing sets of any type are allowed on NWGHA property.
+Swimming Pools & Gym/Swing Sets- No swimming pools, swing sets, basketball goals, or other equipment that creates a safety hazard or detracts from the appearance of the development are permitted on NWGHA property.

 Other items- Newspaper boxes, outside antennas, and satellites are not allowed.
 Toys and bicycles must be neatly stored at the back of the unit or inside when not in use.